rom1212/eng-notes/golang/cheat-sheet.md

 go build
 go install
 go run <>
+go test ./... # run all tests in current directory and all sub-directories go test foo/... # run all tests with import path prefixed with foo/ go test foo... # run all tests with import path prefixed with foo/ go test ... # run all tests in $GOPATH
 ```
 ## GOPATH
 The GOPATH environment variable is used to specify directories outside of $GOROOT that contain the source for Go projects and their binaries.